Dr. Anna Schliehe

 Lehr- und Forschungsbereiche

 Anna Schliehe ist seit Mai 2021 Mitglied der Arbeitsgruppe Kulturgeographie und arbeitet in Teilzeit an der Universität Bonn.
-Außerdem ist sie seit September 2021 Marie Skłodowska-Curie Fellow an der Universität Oldenburg.
-Anna Schlieh ist Gastwissenschaftlerin am Institut für Kriminologie und dem Prisons Research Centre der Universität Cambridge und Schatzmeisterin der Carceral Geography Working Group.
+Außerdem übernahm sie im Januar 2024 die Leitung des Projekts Women's Imprisonment, Social Control and the Carceral State (WISCA) an der Universität Trier.
+Anna Schliehe ist Gastwissenschaftlerin am Institut für Kriminologie und dem Prisons Research Centre der Universität Cambridge.

 Anna Schliehe schloss 2011 ihr Diplomstudium an der Universität Münster ab und absolvierte anschließend einen MRes in Humangeographie an der Universität Glasgow.
 2016 schloss sie ihr Promotionsprojekt mit dem Titel "Tracing outsideness: young women's institutional journeys and geographies of closed space" ab.
 Ihre Forschung ist sowohl von humangeographischen als auch von kriminologischen Erkenntnissen geprägt.
 Sie interessiert sich für das Verständnis des Wesens und der Erfahrung geschlossener Räume und verbindet empirische mit konzeptionell anspruchsvoller Forschung.
 Zu ihren Forschungsgebieten gehören die Geographie der Gefängnisse, die Geographie junger Menschen, die Ethnographie der Gefängnisse, die Geographie der Justiz und die feministische Geographie.